neerajraj22/neerajraj22-intern-repo/Milestone1/learning_goals.md

 4. I want to gain more practical experience in coding languages, analyzing security breaches and automation frameworks.

 5. The success in this internship means: Whatever work or tasks i have performed, i want to learn it practically.
 It does not matter if the task is something new to learn.
 I want to give my 100% to learn, i only need a way to learn.
 I want to develop good communication skills, build my confidence and most importantly, i want to develop my skills and knowledge by integrating with teams.

+Learning merge conflicts in git